sonic-net/SONiC/doc/nat/nat_design_spec.md

 ACL is configured to classify a set of hosts to apply the NAT translation on.
 ACL is bound to a NAT pool to NAT translate the ACL allowed hosts to the public IP + L4 port defined by the pool.
 Packets not matching the ACL are L3 forwarded in the regular fashion.

-Dynamically created NAPT entries are timed out after a period of inactivity in the hardware.
-The inactivity timeout periods are independently configurable for TCP and UDP NAT entries.
+Dynamically created NAT/NAPT entries are timed out after a period of inactivity in the hardware.
+The inactivity timeout periods are independently configurable for TCP and UDP NAPT entries.
+The inactivity timeout period is configurable for the basic NAT entries.

 The dynamic port allocation from the pool is done in a random manner.
 When the pool is exhausted, new incoming connections are no longer NAT'ted.
 Only when the inactive entries are released are the new connections dynamically mapped to the freed up ports.